 Yes, as it turns out...at least in my opinion...“Unique / Edgy or Emotional Concept” is just one of the holy trinities of hit song making.
 And I guarantee if you go to Billboard.com and check out the Hot 100...pretty much all the Top 10 songs will have that box “ticked off.”
 From what I’ve observed, time and time again...this works in any decade of time in modern music history.

 The idea here behind writing a hit song with a “Unique / Edgy or Emotional Concept” is pretty damn simple.
 I mean it’s a no brainer.
-But you’d be super amazed how many times I’ll get a song turned in to me, a new artist song pitched to me, etc that doesn’t have this simple concept going for it.
+Song lyrics are incredibly vital and important to your career as a songwriter.
+But you’d be super amazed how many times I’ll get a song turned in to me, a new artist song pitched to me, etc. that doesn’t have this simple concept going for it.
 In my book...if you don’t have this...you’re kinda dead in your tracks.
 The same concept here goes for novels, movies, tech startups...you need something that has got that special “thing” to it.
 The “wow” or “oh shit” factor.
 You need that element of uncommonness that you haven’t heard of before...that hasn’t been said “quite” that way or from that perspective.

 And when I say “Unique / Edgy or Emotional Concept” I also mean “song title.”
-As a music publisher and record label, if you give me 100 songs to listen to, often I can just look at the titles to identify something that’s at least going to be “interesting” or “what’s this about” or “oh, that’s a super cool idea...I gotta hear what that’s about.”
+As a music publisher and record label (and a songwriter!), if you give me 100 songs to listen to, often I can just look at the titles to identify something that’s at least going to be “interesting” or “what’s this about” or “oh, that’s a super cool idea...I gotta hear what that’s about.”

 And you can say what you will about the public’s taste...but the public I find is smart, want cool things and even want to be challenged.
 That’s why so many movies with lame ideas tank at the box office and a low budget / indie film with an amazing concept can go ballistic and come in at #1.

-So let me give you some ideas of what I’m talking about.
-Let’s just start with, oh I don’t know...just Google-ing the biggest songs of 2016.
-Here’s a short list:
+So let me give you some tips and ideas of what I’m talking about.
+Let’s just start with, oh I don’t know...just Google-ing the biggest songs of 2016, as an example (and by the way this exercise would work for any year or music genre we’re talking about be it 1987, 1965 or 2020 and beyond).
+Here’s a short list, just sticking to 2016:

 And if I were to look at these individually...I’d say that there a number of categories the concepts fall into: